ngutten/patina/Patina v2/skills/Communication.md

 The skill associated with talking with others, expressing yourself, making connections.
+Also leadership - giving commands, evoking loyalty, even allowing subordinates to use your skills.

 Example Tasks: